Local Review: Muzzle Tung – Administration

 “Elodea,” one of the finest cuts here, shuffles along a picked guitar lick punctuated by low, droning vocals and lazy horn blasts.
 On top of finely portraying the band’s slacker attitude, this track contains some of the catchiest lyrics (“Where ya been, space dream queen?”).
 Another standout, and easily the silliest track on the whole record, is “Pony.”
 The song is a perfect piece of vapor-pop, full of off-key sax solos and autotuned vocals.
 The subject matter sticks out on the first listen, telling the listener that under no circumstances are they going to be allowed to copulate with the singer’s horse.
 Either that, or the track is the direct antithesis to Ginuwine’s hit of the same name.

 Even though the styles of the record span from different ends of the spectrum, Muzzle Tung’s commitment to their lo-fi aesthetic holds Administration together.
 The distorted synthesizers and Geoffrey Leonard’s low, impassive singing complement each other well, creating a sluggish and tossed-off atmosphere.
 Muzzle Tung enters as a refreshing alternative to the plethora of music that obsesses itself with seriousness and attempts to make a grand statement.
-Sometimes the best songs talk about jogging, ghosts and horse sex. –Connor Lockie
+Sometimes the best songs talk about jogging, ghosts and horse sex. –Audrey Lockie